The site where Ted Bundy dumped the body of Caryn Campbell

-This is the location where the body of Caryn Campbell was found.
+This is the site where Ted Bundy dumped the body of Caryn Campbell.

-On January 12th, 1975, serial killer Ted Bundy managed to abduct the 23-year-old from the Wildwood Inn in Snowmass Village.
+On January 12th, 1975, Bundy abducted Campbell from the Wildwood Inn in Snowmass Village.

 Roughly one month later, a local worker was driving along Owl Creek Road when she noticed that something on an adjoining snowbank was attracting the attention of nearby birds.

-After getting out of her vehicle to take a closer look, she soon realized that the birds were hovering around a frozen human corpse.
+After getting out of her vehicle and taking a closer look, she saw that the birds were hovering around a frozen human corpse.

 Using dental records, the police determined that the remains belonged to Campbell, who had mysteriously vanished from Snowmass Village.